fatmaeltaha/Flutter-project-Quotes-app/README.md

 # Quotes Application
 Quotes application by using flutter.
--This application shows the most famous quotes of all time.
+*This application shows the most famous quotes of all time.
 ### How to use this app

 <img src="https://github.com/user-attachments/assets/f13cf291-20a7-4c0d-872b-810ad0696a23" width="150" height="350">